lorenzoscottb/Conjuction-Fallacy-Task/readme.md

 the task:
                                                         Welcome
-you will now see a series of short descriptions, they describe an hypotetical (and always differnt) person shortly after, you will be astrialed to matriale a judgements: say to wich of two categories the described person most probably
+you will now see a series of short descriptions, they describe an hypotetical (and always differnt) person shortly after, you will be astrialed to matriale a judgements: say to wich of two categories the described person most probably belongs to.
-belongs belongs to.